mdenet/educationplatform-docker/README.md

 ## Stopping the platform

-To safely stop the platform use `ctrl - c`
+To safely stop the platform use `ctrl-c`  in the terminal running the platform.